A story about an American living in Japan who gets mixed up with a crooked loan-shark. Martial Arts with some humor but I also want some drama!

 I have been doing Martial arts my whole life.
-I am a 5th Dan in Shotokan Karate and have been an instructor for 20 years.
-I also practice Brazilian Jiu-jitsu, Boxing, and Muay Thai.
-When I was living in Japan, I also trained in Judo.
+I personally have no specific style, but I have a 5th Dan in Shotokan Karate.
+I equally enjoy all other interpretations of Karate-do.
+I also love training Brazilian Jiu-jitsu, Boxing, wrestling, and Muay Thai.
+While living in Japan, I also trained in Judo.

 *Ring Ring (actual phone sounds)